Vertigo is a terrifying condition.

 It seems like everyday there is a new acronym for one medical condition or another.
 Many are marketing ploys to make a condition sound less clinical and, in some cases, more serious.

 - PBA— Pseudobulbar (A condition of uncontrolled laughing or crying.)

 - IBS—Irritable Bowel Syndrome (This acronym is necessary to clean up the visual picture it paints!)

-- RLS—Restless Leg Syndrome (Acronyms, such as this one, are pharma created to impute importance to a condition that may otherwise seem to be superficial.)
+- RLS—Restless Leg Syndrome (A pharma created acronym, devsed to put importance on a condition that may be superficial.)

-However, in this case, the acronym BPPV does what acronyms are supposed to do.
-It keeps your tongue from becoming hopelessly twisted on medical terminology.
+However, the acronym BPPV keeps your tongue from becoming twisted on medical terminology.
 BPPV stands for Benign Paroxysmal Positional Vertigo.
 When you break its name down, it's easier to understand:

 - Benign = curable (a definite plus!)

 - Positional = happens due to certain positions or movements

 - Vertigo = a sense of whirling and losing ones balance

 In short, loose calcium deposits (otoconia or "ear rocks") in the canals of the inner ear cause BPPV.
 Inner ear canals are a part of our vestibular system, which gives us our sense of balance.
 When ear rocks start floating around, the world begins to spin out of kilter.